-1.1 The kidneys are paired organs located behind the abdominal cavity.
+1.1 The kidneys are paired organs located behind the abdominal cavity, in the retroperitoneal space.
 Their primary function is to produce urine, which allows the removal of metabolism-related waste products from the blood.
-The kidneys also have a role in controlling fluid balance, blood pressure, red blood cell production and the maintenance of healthy bones.
+The kidneys also have a role in controlling fluid balance and blood pressure, red blood cell production and the maintenance of healthy bones.